White coat ceremony: Controversy

 In years past, white coats were generally reserved for attending or faculty physicians who wore long white coats, resident physicians who wore long or medium-length coats, and medical students, who wore short white coats.
 Increasingly, non-physicians and non-medical students wear white coats in the hospital setting.
 Some physicians recommend against wearing a white coat for infection control reasons, but other physicians don't wear a white coat because it no longer reliably identifies a physician in a clinical care setting.

 In general, medical students are prohibited from wearing a long white coat.
-In many hospitals, non-physicians like phlebotomists, nurses, nurse practitioners, nursing students, physician assistant students, are permitted to wear long coats.
+In many hospitals, non-physicians like phlebotomists, nurses, nurse practitioners, nursing students, and physician assistant students, are permitted to wear long coats.
 Some physicians and medical students have expressed frustration that a medical student has to "earn" a long white coat by completing medical school, but other professionals do not have to complete medical school.